The honest conversation

 The gap isn’t intelligence.
 It’s context, continuity, and accountability.

-ChatGPT doesn't know your business.
-It doesn't know that your receivables timing has been off for three months, or that last year's tax position was built around an assumption that changed in Q3, or that the way your payroll is structured creates a specific risk that needs watching.
+ChatGPT doesn’t know your business.
+It doesn’t know that your receivables timing has been off for three months, or that last year’s tax position was built around an assumption that changed in Q3.
 It can answer the question you ask.
-It can't notice the question you didn't know to ask.
+It can’t notice the question you didn’t know to ask.

 Your specific books